ABOUT

 ARTIST RESIDENCIES

-2009-2010: UCIRA Resident Artist, University California Riverside, Palm Desert Graduate Center
+2009-2010: UCIRA Resident Artist, University of California Riverside, Palm Desert Graduate Center

 2009: Illuminus Green, UCIRA Palm Desert Biological Field Station